prmr/DesignBook/exercises/e-chapter3.md

 ## Exercise 6

 Implement a `UniversalComparator` that stores the type of desired comparison from Exercise 3 as an enumerated type, and switches on that type.
+Note that this will require you to add a `size()` method to the interface of class `Hand`.

 ## Exercise 7